 Racial Discrimination in the Workplace

 Racial or ethnic discrimination in the workplace can rear its ugly head in a variety of forms, some of which can be overt or obvious.
-But racial discrimination can often be subtle and more difficult to detect, such as an employer's failure to hire or promote an individual on account of their race.
-Whichever form it takes, however, racial discrimination in the workplace is strictly prohibited by a number of federal and state laws.
+But racial discrimination is often subtle and more difficult to detect, such as an employer's failure to hire or promote an individual on account of their race.
+Whatever form it takes, racial discrimination in the workplace is strictly prohibited by several federal and state laws.

 Identifying Racial Discrimination

-One of the more difficult aspects of racial discrimination at work, is that it can often take place entirely undetected.
-After all, unless an employer specifically admits otherwise, who can say for sure why they made a particular decision to hire a certain individual or gave another a promotion?
+One of the more difficult aspects of racial discrimination at work is that it can often take place entirely undetected.
+After all, unless an employer specifically admits otherwise, who can say for sure why they made a particular decision to hire a certain individual or terminate an employee?
 That said, there are some instances where an employer may display some discriminatory intent.